 Skull Elongation Was Practiced By Many Cultures Around The World

-Some Cultures Came Up With Cool Hairstyles To Emphasize The Shape Of Their Heads
+Some Cultures Came Up With Unique Hairstyles To Emphasize The Shape Of Their Heads

-The Ancient Mayans were notorious for their cutting-edge fashion choices, and these included jewels in their teeth, forehead elongation, and zany, elaborate hairstyles to show off their noggins.
-To emphasize the length of their foreheads, men would burn a receding hairline into shape, and women would weave intricate braids and ribbons into their hair.
-Hair choices could simply dress up an already masterfully elongated skull.
+The Ancient Mayans were notorious for their cutting-edge fashion choices, which included jewels in their teeth, forehead elongation, and elaborate hairstyles to show off their heads.
+To emphasize the length of their foreheads, men would burn back their hair, while women would weave intricate braids and ribbons into their hair.

 A Long, Flat Head Was Considered A Mark Of Beauty By Many Of Its Practitioners